torqueaj/AI/temp.md

 ### Steps
 1. Start at the initial node.
+    - Set the initial node as the current node.
 2. Explore all neighboring nodes at the current level before moving to the next level.
+    - Enqueue all unvisited neighboring nodes.
 3. Repeat until the goal is found or the entire graph is explored.
+    - Dequeue the next node from the queue and set it as the current node.

 ### Advantages
 - Completeness (guaranteed to find a solution if one exists).